LaplaceXD/LaplaceXD/README.md

 ## I'm a High School student looking into Web Development

+### 📖 About Me:

+---

+-   🎓 I'm a highschool student.
+-   💼 I'm planning to become a Full-stack WebDeveloper or a Chemical Engineer (or Both? 😶).
+-   😋 I love to eat.
+-   😎 When my interest is piqued, I don't stop until it is satiated.
+-   👽 I enjoy problem solving, since I'm quite accustomed to Math.
+-   ⚡ I also play games on my spare time

+### ⬆ Currently Doing:

+---

 -   🌱 I’m currently learning everything 🤣
--   🥅 My goals for 2020 is to become a fullstack web-developer (or front-end)
+-   🥅 My goals for 2020 is to become a fullstack web-developer (or front-end 😶)
--   🌱 I'm also looking into Data Science and Game Development
+-   🔭 I'm also looking into Data Science and Game Development
--   ⚡ I also play games on my spare time
 -   👋 I'm also looking into contributing to opensource projects this year

-### Connect with me:
+-   🎯 But, right now I'm just learning the advanced topics of Javascript.

 <br />